arunpraba/reactjs.org/src/content/reference/react/useTransition.md

 This is recommended for two reasons:

-- [Transitions are interruptible,](#marking-a-state-update-as-a-non-blocking-transition) which lets the user click away without waiting for the re-render to complete.
+- [Transitions are interruptible,](#marking-a-state-update-as-a-non-blocking-transition) which enables the user click away without waiting for the re-render to complete.
-- [Transitions prevent unwanted loading indicators,](#preventing-unwanted-loading-indicators) which lets the user avoid jarring jumps on navigation.
+- [Transitions prevent unwanted loading indicators,](#preventing-unwanted-loading-indicators) which enables the user avoid jarring jumps on navigation.

 Here is a tiny simplified router example using transitions for navigations.